osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 Use the `CheckpointRateInSec` property to define, in seconds, how often the storage component ensures recent data and configuration changes are flushed to storage.

 A setting of `0` disables checkpointing.
-Disabling checkpointing reduces the resiliency of the product and thus data loss can occur if the host device loses power.
+Disabling checkpointing reduces the resiliency of the product, which can result in data loss if the host device loses power.

 ### CheckpointRateInSec type